night0721/90s/README.md

 ```

 # Features
+- No dependencies except a compiler
 - Showing current time and directory with custom color
 - Syntax highlighting on valid commands using ANSI colors
 - History navigation using up and down keys with history command
 - Built in commands
 - Export environment variable
 - Source commands from a file
+- Editing using left and right arrow keys

 # Built in commands
 - cd